saifali1035/AWS_LoadBalancers/README.md

 As the name states LBs are used to balance the load or traffic between the target groups that you define for the LBs.

-Below the 3 LBs available in AWS to use.
+Below the 3 LBs available in AWS to use (Classic LB can be created but is not suggested by AWS) .

 <img width="635" alt="image" src="https://github.com/saifali1035/AWS_LoadBalancers/assets/37189361/7ef95fc0-5e3e-4178-979c-74edf903778a">